Art

 Sheikh Saud al-Thani's ouster sent shock waves through the art market and raised questions about his multi-million dollar projects

-ARTnews, May 2005
+May 2005 ARTnews,

 America Starkly Drawn by Others